bballdave025/mendeleev-spelling-bee/README.md

 (It would have been more efficient to put the output of `lynx` into a string, but I don't think it would have been as clear.)

-# Some fun goals to shoot for
+# Some fun goals for which to shoot

 ## Find if a Mendeleevan string (I might have just made that word up) is sensible.

 This could, in probably a mid-difficulty (or at least mid-time-used) solution, use a context-free-grammar and a parser.

-If the time were there, the high-difficulty (or at least high-time-used) solution, a.k.a. the fun solution, is the task of collecting a dataset of sensible and non-sensible strings and to train a not-very-deep neural network.
+If the time were there, the high-difficulty (or at least high-time-used) solution, a.k.a. <b>the fun solution</b>, is the task of collecting a dataset of sensible and non-sensible strings and to train a not-very-deep neural network.
 Since this would probably look for funny, 2-year-old time phrases, a custom dataset would be ideal.
 Perhaps one could use a web scraper for sensible examples and something such as the Library of Babel for those which are nonsensible.
 Actually, training something with a degree-of-sensibility output would be awesome, but would probably need more of a LLM-type solution and almost certainly a new dataset (unless perplexity could be hacked more than I realize it can be).
+By the way, asking an LLM such as [ChatGPT](https://chat.openai.com/) if the sentence makes sense is the least-fun solution.

 A few low-difficulty (or at least low-time-used) solutions, some available tools such as those listed or discussed at the following places